-- Smaller unit, so if you have a larger RV this will probably not do the trick
+- A smaller unit, so if you have a larger RV this will probably not do the trick

 - Somewhat pricey but the quality delivers

-Now, if you are wanting to stay away from a furnace and are leaning more toward a heater, this is a very top-of-the-line option.
+Now, if you want to stay away from a furnace and are leaning more toward a heater, this is a very top-of-the-line option.
 The Camco Olympian Catalytic Heater is very high-end and will produce some serious heat.